 With my Urbalive Worm Farm (and others designed like it) a mesh screen separates the compartment full of the worm tea from the compartment where the worms live.
 Worms and worm castings will build up on this screen and the separation process is as simple as washing the screen down.
 I like to recycle the casting tea collected in the farm to wash down the filter for a more concentrated product.
-By just washing the filter with water you don’t have to separate worm castings by hand like Marek shows you.
-Just keep your filter clean Marek!
+By just washing the filter with water you don’t have to separate worm castings by hand directly on your kitchen countertop like Marek shows you.

 The best indoor worm bins